BenMerSci/ms_biomass_flows/README.md

 ### Model 4 - Multi-species saturating model

 Building on model 3, model 4 implements a multi-species version of Type II functional response [@Smout2010FunRes].
-Parameters are the same as the ones used in model 3, the difference is found at the denominator where handling is aggregated over all species in the food web :
+Parameters are the same as the ones used in model 3, the difference is found at the denominator where handling is aggregated over all species in the food web:

 $$F_{ij} = \frac{\alpha_j B_i N_j}{1 + h_j \alpha_j \sum_{i=1}^{nprey}B_i N_j}$$

 | Model name                      | Model equation                                                                 | Number of parameters |
 |---------------------------------|--------------------------------------------------------------------------------|----------------------|